AguaClara/Textbook/Flocculation/Floc_Model_Solution.rst

     Gtime_floc_aguaclara = (G_floc_aguaclara*time_floc_aguaclara).to(u.dimensionless)
     print('The AguaClara Gt value is', Gtime_floc_aguaclara)

-Coagulant coverage fraction of a particle
+Coagulant Coverage Fraction of a Particle
 -----------------------------------------

 This section solves the integrated flocculation model for :math:`\Gamma`.
 We simplify the model by recognizing that the spacing between particles at the end of the flocculation process is much greater than the initial particle spacing.
 This means that the raw water turbidity drops out of the equation.
 The value of the rate constant for collisions is k = 0.24.
 We start with the equation below: